-Italian writer Filippo Tommaso Marinetti founded Futurism when he published his Futurist Manifesto in Parisian newspaper Le Figaro on 20th February 1909.
+Italian writer Filippo Tommaso Marinetti founded Futurism when he published his Futurist Manifesto in the Parisian newspaper Le Figaro on 20th February 1909.
 Marinetti passionately laid out his ideas, which would form the central concepts of the movement.
 Futurism was a key artistic and social development in 20th Century art history, originating and most active within Italy, but also a movement whose ideas spread to Russia, England and beyond.

 Leaving the Theatre [Carlo Carrà, 1911]